tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    evidence of reordering or packet loss and retransmit their final flight immediately, shortcutting the retransmission timer.

-#### Timer Values
+### Timer Values

    Though timer values are the choice of the implementation, mishandling of the timer can lead to serious congestion problems; for example, if many instances of a DTLS time out early and retransmit too quickly on a congested link.
-Implementations SHOULD use an initial timer value of 1 second (the minimum defined in RFC 6298 [RFC6298]) and double the value at each retransmission, up to no less than the RFC 6298 maximum of 60 seconds.
-Note that we recommend a 1-second timer rather than the 3-second RFC 6298 default in order to improve latency for time-sensitive applications.
+Implementations SHOULD use an initial timer value of 100 msec (the minimum defined in RFC 6298 {{RFC6298}}) and double the value at each retransmission, up to no less than the RFC 6298 maximum of 60 seconds.
+Application specific profiles, such as those used for the Internet of Things environment, may recommend longer timer values.
+Note that we recommend a 100 msec timer rather than the 3-second RFC 6298 default in order to improve latency for time-sensitive applications.
 Because DTLS only uses retransmission for handshake and not dataflow, the effect on